Is Your Script Really the Problem, or Is Your Timing Off?

 Forget the word "script" for a moment.
 What you need is a conversation framework: a structure that keeps you on track without making you sound like you're reading off a card.

-It gets the seller talking.
 The biggest mistake in any motivated seller script is too many statements and not enough questions.
 "We buy houses fast and can close in 14 days" is a pitch.
 "Tell me about the property, what's going on with it?" is a conversation.
+Sales research from RAIN Group shows that top performers ask more questions and listen more actively than average performers.
 The seller should be talking 60-70% of the time on the first call.
 If you're doing most of the talking, you're selling.
 Sellers don't want to be sold.
 They want to be heard.

 Here's the framework that works.
 Not because the words are magic, because the structure is right.